Circular-beam approximation for quantum channels in a turbulent atmosphere: Phase approximation of the Huygens–Kirchhoff method

-Both approaches for evaluating the parameters in the circular-beam approximation require knowledge of the second- and fourth-order field correlation functions, which must then be integrated appropriately.
-Several methods have been proposed in the literature to perform this task; see, e.g., Refs.~\cite{Tatarskii,Tatarskii2016,Fante1975,Fante1980,Andrews_book,Berman2007}.
-In this paper, we adopt the phase approximation of the Huygens–Kirchhoff method \cite{Aksenov1979,Banakh1979,Mironov1977}, which has already been applied in the context of the elliptic-beam approximation \cite{vasylyev16}.
+In the circular-beam approximation with transmittance matching, the parameters $\left\langle\eta\right\rangle$, $\left\langle\eta^2\right\rangle$, and $\sigma_{\mathrm{bw}}^2$ are required; they are determined by the second- and fourth-order field correlation functions.
+Several methods have been proposed in the literature to analytically calculate these functions; see, e.g., Refs.~\cite{Tatarskii,Tatarskii2016,Fante1975,Fante1980,Andrews_book,Berman2007}.
+In this paper we adopt the phase approximation of the Huygens–Kirchhoff method \cite{Aksenov1979,Banakh1979,Mironov1977}, which has already been applied in the context of the elliptic-beam approximation \cite{vasylyev16}.

 The field correlation functions in this approximation for a focused beam ($L=F$) are given by (see, e.g., Supplemental Materials in Ref.~\cite{vasylyev16})

 Here

 is the phase structure function,